12 Tips for Better Heart Health

 Diet, sleep, fitness, and more -- how to strengthen and protect your heart right now

 Consider swapping your BlackBerry for another handheld gadget -- your iPod.
-“Put some relaxing music on your iPod, close your office door for 10 minutes,
+“Put some relaxing music on your iPod, close your office door for 10 minutes, and listen and breathe.”

 5. Get heart healthy social support.

 You know exercise improves heart health by keeping weight down and raising levels of HDL cholesterol, but doing it with a friend adds benefits.

 “Finding an exercise buddy is really important because social support lowers your risk of heart disease and helps you stay motivated,” Mosca says.
 Build up to 60 minutes of exercise a day, but even 20 minutes is better than nothing.

 6. Volunteer to fight heart disease.